-Effective December 14, 2013, the Plan was closed for new entrants.
-Management, salaried and non-bargained hourly employees of the participating employers on U.S. payroll who meet certain age and service requirements and who are not eligible to participate in the Caterpillar 401(k) Savings Plan ("401(k) SP") are eligible to participate in the Plan.
+Management, salaried and non-bargained hourly employees of the participating employers on U.S. payroll who meet certain age and service requirements and who are designated for participation by the Company, are eligible to participate in the Plan.
 Participating eligible employees (the "participants") elect to defer a portion of their eligible compensation through pre-tax and after-tax contributions.
-For determination of which employer contribution provisions of the Plan are applicable, participants are divided into "Group 1 Participants" and "Group 2 Participants".
+For determination of which employer contribution provisions of the Plan are applicable, participants are divided into "Group 1A, 1B and 1C Participants", "Group 2A and 2B Participants" and "Group 3 Participants".
 These groups are described as follows: